haf-tech/kabanero-101/kabanero-101/kabanero-101-install/step1.md

 ## OCP Login

-To login to the OpenShift cluster from the _Terminal_ run:
+Initially you are logged in as cluster admin.
+To switch to developer from the _Terminal_ run:

 ``oc login -u developer -p developer  [[HOST_SUBDOMAIN]]-8443-[[KATACODA_HOST]].environments.katacoda.com``{{execute}}